Considering getting into dirt bike riding? Here’s my beginner’s guide to dirt bikes to help you make the right decisions along the way.

 Invest In Some Good Riding Gear

-Falling off can be very painful, so good riding pants, body armor, back protector, knee and elbow pads (which may be integral with your jacket and pants) all help so that a fall does not end your day’s riding.
+Falling off can be very painful, so good riding pants, body armor, back protector, elbow and knee pads (which may be integral with your jacket and pants) all help so that a fall does not end your day’s riding.

 Other essential equipment on your list should be a good Hydration Pack and Tool Kit Bumbag.
-Staying hydrated while riding is a must, and the advantage of a hydration pack is that you don’t have to stop your riding to have a drink.
+Staying hydrated while riding is a must, and the advantage of a hydration pack is that you don’t have to stop your riding to keep hydrated.

 Get Transporting Your Bike Sorted